Grilled Rosemary Swordfish

 A few weeks ago I had defrosted some swordfish from our freezer and was trying to find a recipe to prepare this.
 We don’t eat a ton of fish and usually my husband cooks it rather than me.
 I ended up using this one and added a few other ingredients as I desired.
 This recipe turned out even better than expected so I will definitely make it again.
 The combination of parsley, garlic, and rosemary really added a wonderful fragrance and taste to the swordfish.

-If you’re looking for a really tasty way to serve swordfish, tuna, salmon, or almost any kind of fish than I recommend that you look at this recipe.
-It’s quick, easy, economical, and flavorful.
+This is a really sumptuous way to serve swordfish, tuna, salmon, or almost any kind of fish.
+Grilled Rosemary Swordfish is quick, easy, economical, and oh, so, flavorful.
 It’s also healthy, low calorie, and gluten free.
 Not only that, but you will probably have all the ingredients on hand so you don’t have to make a run to the store at the last minute.
-If you’re cooking fish on the grill for company this is a can’t fail recipe!
+If you’re cooking fish on the grill for company, this is a can’t fail recipe!

 Grilled Rosemary Swordfish is a tasty and excellent way to prepare swordfish steaks or any kind of fish.